 The British took over some seventeen miles of the Somme front from the French in the summer of 1915, the first burials at Carnoy Military Cemetery being made in August that year.

 Stone of Remembrance.

 By the time the cemetery was closed in March 1917, more than 850 British burials had been made here.

 Of these only thirty are unidentified, perhaps explained by the fact that once Montauban had been captured, and the battlefield was no longer in line of sight of the Germans, early battlefield clearance, German artillery notwithstanding, proved somewhat easier than in many places.

 Ractliffe?
 I don’t think so.
-I think you’ll find that Ratcliffe is correct.
+I think you’ll find that Ratcliffe is correct (you will find his name on the Dumfries War Memorial).
 Which rather makes me wonder whether Sapper William Ratcliffe has ever had any visitors.
 He has now.